marijnh/Eloquent-JavaScript/20_node.md

 The second argument to `readFile` indicates the _((character encoding))_ used to decode the file into a string.
-There are several ways in which ((text)) can be encoded to ((binary data)), but most modern systems use ((UTF-8)), so unless you have reasons to believe another encoding is used, passing `"utf8"` when reading a text file is a safe bet.
+There are several ways in which ((text)) can be encoded to ((binary data)), but most modern systems use ((UTF-8)).
+So unless you have reasons to believe another encoding is used, pass `"utf8"` when reading a text file.
 If you do not pass an encoding, Node will assume you are interested in the binary data and will give you a `Buffer` object instead of a string.
-This is an ((array-like object)) that contains numbers representing the bytes in the files.
+This is an ((array-like object)) that contains numbers representing the bytes (8-bit chunks of data) in the files.

 ```
 const {readFile} = require("fs");